Filed under:

 DC Watchmen comics by Alan Moore

 But it's always going to be you.
 Only you.
 There is no one else.
-Let's say a different sperm is fused—and, what do you think will happen?
+What do you think will happen otherwise?
 Alternate timeline, timeline branching?
-In that universe things will definitely be different.
-Let's say, you are a son here—and there, a daughter is born.
+Let's say, you are a son here, and there, a daughter is born.
 And maybe she will have more grades than what you've got here, or maybe she will be much prettier and so on.
 But still, it's going to be you.
 I mean the “you” you.

 Let me elaborate.
 So “you”, the parallel universe's one, will of course have the same parents as you have here.
-Furthermore, many things will be similar.
 Same house, same school.
-But think about it, if someone lives in your house, in your room, and is the child of your very own parents, who do you think that will be?
+And think about it, if someone lives in your house, in your room, and is the child of your very own parents, who do you think that will be?
 I don't mean the body.
 I don’t mean anything physical.
-I mean the reasoning, the consciousness.
-It couldn't be your best friend, couldn't be your neighbor, well, couldn't be any person you've ever seen.
-Maybe an unknown or an imaginary person, or precisely, an unknown or an imaginary consciousness.
+I mean consciousness.
+It couldn't be of your best friend, couldn't be of your neighbor, well, couldn't be of any person you've ever seen.
+Maybe an unknown or an imaginary consciousness.
 But no, the most likely candidate is “you”.
-Just a different body, different hair length, different voice, different friends, and so on, but inside, the same consciousness behind the wheel.
+Just a different body, different hair length, different voice, different friends, and so on, but inside, the same consciousness steering the boat.

 You see, nothing carries consciousness.
-Well the sperm certainly doesn't carry that, just DNA and other fluid stuff.
-Many people don't get the feeling of self-awareness until around the age of four.
-One day, children just feel that they exist, that they are here.
-They feel the “I”.
-And certainly, consciousness cannot be donated or couldn’t be the same as anyone else.
+Well the sperm certainly doesn't carry that, just chromosomes and other fluid stuff.
+And certainly, consciousness cannot be donated or couldn’t be the same as of anyone else.
 So, even if you were born a day earlier or a day later than your current birthday, someone will of course live in your room, someone will of course greet the same mother, same father.
-Someone will probably use the same internet and if he or she ever stumbles across this article, that someone will always be you.
-It will be “you” who reads my words.
+Someone will probably use the same internet, and if he or she ever stumbles across this article, that someone will always be you.
 Different body, but you.

-And if, let's say a different sperm got fused inside your grandmother's womb, so your father doesn't exist.
-Let's say a girl was born.
+Now you may be thinking, what if, let's say, a different sperm was fused inside my grandmother's womb?
+My father wouldn’t exist that way.
+Okay.
+Let's say a girl was born instead.
 So no connection with your mom, or even if there was, and if they ever think of adopting a baby, who do you think that will be?
-No, not “you” silly, this time.
+No, not “you”, this time.

 man looking at the sky